 I mean, don’t get stuck on these thoughts.
 But really, parenting is like gambling if you think about it.

 You invest a LOT of emotion, money, and time, yet you have no idea what will become of your kids.

 But there is one thing that keeps us going, right?
 Love.
 And while parenting in and of itself most often feels like walking a tight rope blind, loving our children comes easy.

 Sure, we have those days where we’re annoyed or frustrated with them, but at the end of the day, we would die for our kids, and easily so.
-The love a parent feels for their child is the most beautiful form of love.
+The love a parent feels for their child is one of the most beautiful forms of love.
 We unconditionally give it, without expectation of love in return.